 As you would expect, fitness is still a priority here, with the device marking Garmin's debut into the VO2 Max arena alongside the standard automatic exercise detection, rep counting and heart rate monitoring.
 The focus now also includes wellness, thanks to stress tracking, guided breathing and sleep monitoring.

-Hands on: Garmin Vivosmart 3 review
+Read this: Garmin Vivosmart 3 review

 Unfortunately, though, GPS doesn't make the trip across from its predecessor, limiting the tracker as a running device for many.